-Several subjects received the invitation from their psychiatrists/psychologists to fill in a questionnaire, the so-called QUNT, was developed by us for this specific purpose.
+Several subjects received the invitation from their psychiatrists/psychologists to fill in a questionnaire, the so-called QUNT, which was developed by us for this specific purpose.
 The specificity of the QUNT, as compared with those utilized in different studies, is that it is very detailed in order to assess the variety of individual features of both Internet use and PIU.
-The item “time spent online” was considered crucial to identify PIU when it was > four hours a day (answer 4 and 5).
+The item “time spent online” was considered crucial to identify PIU when it was > 4 hours a day (answer 4 and 5).

 About 10% of the subjects returned the QUNT correctly filled in, so it was valid for analysis.
-This can be ascribed to the peculiar personality of drug addicts, especially chronic ones that represent the majority of our sample, and it would indicate both a low propensity to collaborative studies and compliance, as well as amotivation[38].
+This can be ascribed to the peculiar personality of drug addicts, especially chronic ones that represent the majority of our sample, and it would indicate both a low propensity to collaborative studies and compliance as well as amotivation[38].
 The most used device (100% of subjects) to access the Internet was the smartphone.
-There was a high preponderance of men over women that reflects the distribution of sexes in public rehab centers in Italy, in agreement with national data showing that the ratio M:F is 4:1[39].
+There was a high preponderance of men over women, which reflects the distribution of sexes in public rehab centers in Italy, in agreement with national data showing that the ratio male:female is 4:1[39].

-All subjects were heavy smokers, almost 50% of them used heroin and/or opioid compounds, 30% alcohol, 10% cannabis, 8% cocaine and 5% were polydrug users.
+All subjects were heavy smokers, almost 50% of them used heroin and/or opioid compounds, 30% alcohol, 10% cannabis, 8% cocaine, and 5% were polydrug users.
 Only three subjects were amphetamine users and, therefore, were not included in the statistical analyses.
 Almost 10% of individuals were also suffering from gambling disorder, while the presence of other psychiatric disorders was set as an exclusion criterion.

-The time spent online was quite high, more than 4 h/d in the total sample, with a slight, albeit not significant prevalence in male subjects.
-Cocaine and cannabis users spent more than six hours online, significantly more than opioid and alcohol abusers.
-Therefore, they resulted probably affected by PIU, according to the setpoint defined by us (answer 4 or 5 of item # 2), and literature data[12,40-42].
+The time spent online was quite high, more than 4 hr/d in the total sample, with a slight, albeit not significant prevalence in male subjects.
+Cocaine and cannabis users spent more than 6 hr/d online, significantly more than opioid and alcohol abusers.
+Therefore, they were probably affected by PIU, according to the setpoint defined by us (answer 4 or 5 of item # 2) and literature data[12,40-42].
 Taken together, these findings indicate that PIU is less common in subjects taking sedative substances, such as heroin/opioids and alcohol.
 Alternatively, it may be used as a “stimulant” trigger in cocaine and cannabis users.
 This is supported by the high prevalence of pathological gaming amongst cocaine abusers, in agreement with literature data[43-45].

-The analysis of the distribution of the QUNT factors showed no sex-related differences, but a slight trend towards higher scores at the “social withdrawal” and “abstraction from reality” items in men.
-This is at variance with a previous study carried out in healthy subjects revealing significant differences between men and women.
+The analysis of the distribution of the QUNT factors showed no sex-related differences but a slight trend towards higher scores at the “social withdrawal” and “abstraction from reality” items in men.
+This is in contrast with a previous study carried out in healthy subjects that revealed significant differences between men and women.
 This is possibly related to the flattening effects of abused drugs that tend to “minimize” sex differences[46].
 As compared with the other groups, cocaine users showed higher scores at the “loss of control”, “pornography addiction”, and “addiction to social networks”.
-This is not surprising, given the stimulant effect of this substance[47].
+This is not surprising given the stimulant effect of this substance[47].

-Our findings confirmed the “protective” effects of a love relationship and/or living together with a partner[48], as single subjects or those living alone with no family support showed higher scores at different items, specifically “time spent online”, “social withdrawal”, “abstraction from reality”, “addiction to pornography”, “addiction to social networks”, while clearly indicating that Internet was mainly used for passing time or recreation.
+Our findings confirmed the “protective” effects of a love relationship and/or living together with a partner[48], as single subjects or those living alone with no family support showed higher scores on different items, specifically “time spent online”, “social withdrawal”, “abstraction from reality”, “addiction to pornography”, and “addiction to social networks”.
+This clearly indicates that Internet was mainly used for passing time or recreation.